IBMStreams/streamsx.kafka/_docs/206-user_using_kerberos_authentication.md

 1. Java System property `java.security.krb5.conf` for example `java.security.krb5.conf=/user_directory/krb5.conf`

-   **Cannot be used with krb5.conf in `<application dir>/etc` as the application dir is not known when configuring the property.**
+   Since [toolkit version 3.1.2](https://github.com/IBMStreams/streamsx.kafka/releases/tag/v3.1.2) the Kerberos configuration file can also be placed within the *etc* directory of the application to get included into the application bundle.
+This is useful in containerized environments like Cloud Pak for Data and in Streaming Analytics Service in the IBM cloud.
+Use the `{applicationDir}` placeholder like this: `java.security.krb5.conf={applicationDir}/etc/krb5.conf`.

 2. *Java install*/lib/security/krb5.conf, which is `$STREAMS_INSTALL/java/jre/lib/security/krb5.conf` in a Streams runtime environment

 3. `/etc/krb5.conf`

 The system properties are specified as `vmArg` parameter to the operators.
-Example:
+Examples:

     stream <MessageType.StringMessage> ReceivedMsgs = KafkaConsumer() {
       param